vaadin/spreadsheet/vaadin-spreadsheet-flow-demo/README.md

 # demo

+IMPORTANT
+  - this project should be moved to an external repository
+  - some views can be moved or used in vaadin-spreadsheet-flow-integration-tests
+  - shoule not depend on spring

 This is an example project that can be used as a starting point to create your own Vaadin application with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started.